Stocks waver on Wall Street after mixed data on the economy

-NEW YORK (AP) — Stocks wavered in late morning trading on Wall Street Friday and headed for weekly losses as investors reviewed mixed news on the economy.
+Stocks wavered in afternoon trading on Wall Street Friday and headed for weekly losses as investors reviewed mixed news on the economy.

 Markets are heading for a long weekend and will be closed on Monday for the Christmas holiday.